js6450/quantifiedHumanists/assignments/final/proposal.md

 ## Hypothesis / Definition of questions:

-* Are there similiarities in images
+* Is there a recognizable pattern of images in relation to their emotion words?
+Are their similarities in images that I label as "happy" and what are the differences in images that I consider "happy" from those that I label "sad"?

 ## Goals:

-I am hoping to
+The feelings that we associate with images are subjective.
+As my quick research on image sentiment analysis shows, there are efforts in predicting the emotions people associate with a given image.
+I think this speaks to the argument that Gina Neff and Dawn Nafus makes in their book *Self-Traking* about the technologies defining what "normal" is.
+I would like to express my thoughts about the over-generalization of machine learning algorithms in defining what we are should feel when looking at an image as well as explore what my "normal" associations of image to sentiment are.

+By taking a step further and creating a digial painting using the image and word inputs, I am hoping to clarify specific characteristics and trends through abstraction of high fidelity images to simple "brush strokes".

 ## Sketches / Technical Considerations:

+For this project, below are list of technical components that I am planning to create:
-* Basic Shortcuts app that uploads an image and its emotion word.
+* Basic Shortcuts app that uploads an image and its feeling word.
 * Database that stores all the images and the associated keywords.
 * Server that extracts aspects of the images that will be used to create the digital painting of emotions.
-*
+* Web view of the digital painting that builds up over time with more input.

 ## Presentation of Proposal: